|Search Product Code||(or) Keyword(s)||Quantity||Unit Price||Stock||Actions|

 Wireless Cloud Thermometers

 We know that one moment of negligence could cause your business a significant loss of stock, and that’s why at Klipspringer we’ve developed our SenseAnywhere system.
-With the ability to wirelessly measure temperature, humidity and motion, it will even alert users when something’s not quite right.
-Our customers assure us of its value – take a look at Andrew’s Quality Butchers’ story to see how it helped his busy retail butcher avoid error.
+With the ability to wirelessly measure temperature, humidity and motion, it will immediately alert users when something’s not quite right.
+Our customers assure us of its value – take a look at Andrew’s Quality Butchers’ story to see how it helped his busy retail butcher avoid a very costly issue.

 Klipspringer Temperature Monitoring Solutions